transport-data/portal/docs/technical-documentation/README.md

 - The validation is written in a declarative way by using [zod](https://zod.dev/) for datasets for example, the frontend validation is written in `src/schema/dataset.schema.ts`
 - The components themselves(comboboxes/inputs/selects etc) have documentation [here](https://ui.shadcn.com/docs/components/form)

+The code itself for the form can be found on `src/components/dataset/form`, the same form is used both for adding and editing, the only difference is that the edit version has a different layout and makes use of the `defaultValues` feature of react-hook-form to have all fields pre-filled with data coming from the backend

 #### Edit Dataset page

 This page is restricted just for signed-in users that have the editor or admin role.